siddhantwaghjale/Intrusion-Detetction-System-using-LSTM-RNN/readme.txt

-The code is implemented on jupyter notebook so both .py and .ipynb files are added
+The code is implemented on jupyter notebook so .ipynb files are added

-new_lstm.py : this is the main code file for lstm implementation on  modified KDD-CUP dataset
+new_lstm.ipynb : this is the main code file for lstm implementation on  modified KDD-CUP dataset

-new_lstm.ipynb : this is the jupyter notebook file for same code

 KDD_modified.csv:This is the dataset used for the code with modifications like 500 instances of each attack